dfmcphee/code-style/introduction/readme.md

 This document outlines the way our team is expected to write their CSS.
 Following this document ensures that everyone is writing markup that feels familiar and can be maintained by anyone with little overhead.

-We follow a mixture of various methodologies include, but not limited to: SMACSS' seperation of concerns, OOCSS' modularity, Topcoat's coding guidelines, BEM-ish naming conventions, and others.
+We follow a mixture of various methodologies include, but not limited to: SMACSS' seperation of concerns, OOCSS' modularity, Topcoat's coding guidelines, BEM naming conventions, and others.

 ## Table of contents